 - International Alert talked about the immense challenges faced by the world's poorest communities in the wake of climate change.

 - Futerra discussed an initiative to improve the environmental content of the advertising and broadcasting sector, arguing that creativity is a prerequisite for achieving sustainability.

 - TwentyFifty and the MTV Foundation who presented their work on The Business Leaders Initiative on Human Rights and the MTV EXIT campaign to raise awareness of the trafficking of women from Eastern Europe.

 - WWF presented their Media Manifesto published in Through the Looking Glass.

 - Ofcom's Media Literacy representatives presented the results of Ofcom's Media Literacy Audit.

 - Plan UK presented their Youth Media Development 06 initiative.
-Following this the Forum and its members donated £10,000 to found a children's press agency in India.
+Following this the Forum donated £10,000 to found a children's press agency in India.

 - The Media Literacy Task Force presented its work and the Charter for Media Literacy.

-- The Voluntary Action Media Unit presented its services inviting members to become project partners for one or more of their initiatives.
+- The Voluntary Action Media Unit presented its services inviting organisations to become project partners for one or more of their initiatives.